emk-klaay/jpie/README.md

 ### Custom Attributes

-Add computed or transformed attributes to your resources:
+Add computed or transformed attributes to your resources using either blocks or method overrides:

+#### Using Blocks (Original Approach)

 ```ruby
 class UserResource < JPie::Resource